fishjam-cloud/documentation/guide/index.md

 ### Show other participants

-Fetching other participants of your room, can be done with `us` hook.
+Fetching other participants of your room, can be done with `useParticipants` hook.
 And to display their video stream, you can use `VideoRendererView` component.
 Example code could look like this:

 ```ts
 import { useParticipants, VideoRendererView } from '@fishjam-cloud/react-native-client';